-- to mediate to resolve access disputes - if asked by the parties to access agreements-to mediate to resolve disputes under the agreements - to conduct arbitration hearings for resolving access disputes if asked by the parties to access agreements-to arbitrate to resolve disputes under the agreements.
+- to mediate to resolve access disputes - if asked by the parties to access agreements-to mediate to resolve disputes under the agreements - to conduct arbitration hearings for resolving access disputes - if asked by the parties to access agreements-to arbitrate to resolve disputes under the agreements.

-The operator was previously known as DBCT Management Pty Ltd (DBCTM), but it changed its name on 8 December 2020.
-Documents that were submitted by DBCTM are referenced in this guideline under that previous name.
+&lt;sup>2 The operator was previously known as DBCT Management Pty Ltd (DBCTM), but it changed its name on 8 December 2020.